MIDI Maze: Ports

 A Game Boy version was developed by Xanth, and published in 1991 by Bullet-Proof Software, with the title Faceball 2000.
 James Yee, owner of Xanth, had the idea of porting the 520ST application to the Game Boy.
 George Miller was hired to rewrite the AI-based drone logic, giving each drone a unique personality trait.
 This version allows two players with a Game Link Cable, or up to four players with the Four Player Adapter.

 It is often rumored that the Game Boy version would allow up to 16 players by daisy-chaining Four Player Adapters, which is not the case.
-According to programmer Robert Champagne, the game does contain a 16-player mode; however, it requires a special connector that would be bundled with the game, to create a "chain" of Game Link Cables.
-As Nintendo did not allow them to do so, that connector was never released, so the 16-player mode cannot be enabled using Game Boy systems.
-However, players can daisy chain 16 Game Boy Advance link cables into a huge loop, each purple end of the link cable connecting into the box of another cable, and plug the gray ends into each GBA.
+According to programmer Robert Champagne, the original game's code does contain a 16-player mode, but it required a special adapter that was planned to be bundled with the game, to create a "chain" of link cables.
+The 16-player mode and the adapter were announced in the April 1991 issue of Nintendo Power; however, Nintendo did not allow the adapter's release, so the 16-player mode cannot be enabled using original Game Boy systems.
+Later, a method was discovered to daisy-chain Game Boy Advance link cables to allow up to 15 players.
+In 2024, electrical engineer Zarithya was able to produce a 16-player adapter that replicated the functionality of the original adapter intended for the game, discovering that due to an off-by-one error, more than 15 players would never have been possible in the original release of the game even with compatible hardware.
+She was then able to modify the ROM to support up to 16 simultaneous players, and successfully start a 16-player match.
+She and others created two patches for the game, one to fix the 16-player functionality only, and another to upgrade the game to include Super Game Boy and Game Boy Color support (called "Faceball 2000 DX"), and released them on GitHub.

-A Super Nintendo version, also titled Faceball 2000, was released in 1992, supporting two players in split-screen mode.
+A Super NES version, also titled Faceball 2000, was released in 1992, supporting two players in split-screen mode.
 This version features completely different graphics and levels from the earlier Game Boy version.
 A variety of in-game music for this version was composed by George "The Fat Man" Sanger.

 A Game Gear version, also titled Faceball 2000, was released to the Japanese market by Riverhill Soft.
 It is a colorized version of the monochrome Game Boy version, supporting two players with two handheld consoles connected by the Gear-to-Gear Cable.

 A PC-Engine CD-ROM version, titled only Faceball (フェイスボール), was released in Japan by Riverhill Soft.